dwc808/Chess/README.md

 - Implement an AI opponent
 - Continue to refactor, improving readability and moving more functionality into the Piece class
 - Improve test coverage
+- Rewrite docstrings to be more concise and follow more standard format